yttcs/function-calling-agent/README.md

 3. SQLite for user identity
 4. Modifications to chat_history - due to differences in chat templates between LLM/LMMs.

-note: this runs surpirsingly well on a nine year old I5 with 32GB of RAM.
+note: this runs surprisingly well on a nine year old I5 with 32GB of RAM.

 ### Next up:

 Move the voice agent to edge hardware withs some added tools for handling sensor data.